obsidiansystems/obelisk/lib/route/docs/introduction.md

 - `/contact`
 - `/about`

-Our goal is to nest these routes like so:

-- `/api/...` ~ backend
-- `/app/...` ~ frontend
+We'll define the `Encoder`s for these later using `enumEncoder`s as we have done in earlier sections.
+The focus here is on the `TopLevel` structure to perform the delegation and maintain the organisation we require.

+We want a structure that will allow us to organise the two sub-systems into a hierarchy, keeping their respective paths isolated from one another and ensure that neither sub-system, nor this top level, have or need any special awareness of each other.

-We will create types that allow us to 'chain' together the different structures while enabling us to handle them separately.
-In earlier sections the route had a single possible instantiation, but now it could be _any_ one of the sub-routes.
+To that end we will create a type that will allow us to 'chain' together the different structures while enabling us to handle them separately.
+In earlier sections the route had a single possible instantiation, but a route for the `TopLevel` could be _any_ one of the sub-routes.

 To achieve the desired modularity we use the type of the sub-route as an argument to this top-level route constructor.